Alberta Education Act Parent Responsibilities

-(a) to take an active role in the student’s educational success, including assisting the student in complying with section 12,
+(b) take an active role in the child’s educational success, including assisting the child in complying with section 31,

-(b) to ensure the parent’s conduct contributes to a welcoming, caring, respectful and safe learning environment,
+(d) ensure that the parent’s conduct contributes to a welcoming, caring, respectful and safe learning environment,

-(c) to co-operate and collaborate with school staff to support the delivery of specialized supports and services to the student,
+(e) co-operate and collaborate with school staff to support the delivery of supports and services to the child,

 Children and youth are spending more time online doing homework, playing games, updating their social networks and chatting with friends.
 Despite their high level of comfort and familiarity with this technology, many youth continue to engage in risky online behaviour including posting personal information like photos, the location of their school and their email address.
 The Government of Alberta provides many valuable resources to help educate children, youth and families about the dangers they may face online, including www.weron2u.ca, which was created specifically for teens aged 12 -17.
 The site includes educational games about Internet safety, information about predator tactics, safety tips and true stories.
 In addition, it features downloadable tools for teens to use online to let others know they are educated about online safety and they won’t be a target.
 Please check out http://www.thedoorthatsnotlocked.ca/ for a useful resource for students, teachers, and parents.
 The Canadian government also has some good articles on online safety at http://www.safecanada.ca/link_e.asp?category=3 and topic=94.